Dunit05/Programming-Workshops-I-CSCI-1060U-Lecture-Notes/README.md

 - %e A large floating point number in scientific notation
 - %% This prints an actual percent sign, in case you need one

+### Compiling a Program

+The first step in learning how to use g++ is to compile a single file program.
+In the file directory, run `g++ example_program.cpp` in the command line.
+The above command will compile the program and create a machine code executable called a.out.
+In the file directory, run `./a.out` in the command line.

+If you want to name the executable something other than a.out you can use the –o option In the file directory, run `g++ example_program.cpp –o ex_prog` in the command line.
+In the file directory, run `./ex_prog` in the command line.

 ### Key Table

 - std::cout << "Hello World!" << std::endl; // prints Hello World!